People-Focused Producing

 • Creating/implementing care & well-being practices.

-Selected sessions will be delivered online on Zoom, and some will be in-person at venues across the Midlands – see session information below and on our Opportunities page here.
+Selected sessions will be delivered online on Zoom, and some will be in-person at venues across the Midlands.

 This training programme is suitable for emerging producers, community artists and creatives.